 Sometimes it will be easy to see a trend in your results from the tables you are using to collect your data.
 Sometimes graphing the data will make the trend more obvious as you compare the graphs between the study group and the control group.
-Check your math text or ask your teacher to check what type of graph to use for your data.
+Check with your teacher to check what type of graph to use for your data.

-Extending your thinking: There are a number of data management software packages available, and many of them will help you in doing a statistical analysis on your results.
-Excel[TM] spreadsheets allow you to create graphs and charts from data you enter, and SPSS (Statistical Package for the Social Sciences) will allow you to run statistical analyzes on your data.
+Extending your thinking: There are a number of data management resources available, and many of them will help you in doing a statistical analysis on your results.
+Sreadsheets allow you to create graphs and charts from data you enter, and SPSS (Statistical Package for the Social Sciences) will allow you to run statistical analyzes on your data.